-Judy’s Book is a social search tool as well as an online yellow pages that is employed by over a million registered users across the United States.
+Judy’s Book is a social search tool as well as an online yellow pages that are employed by over a million registered users across the United States.
 Local businesses, physicians, emergency services, restaurants, dentists, dry cleaners, plumbers, you name it, that they’re all there on Judy’s Book, just a few clicks away.
 The site allows you to find the best deals and discounts in and around your locations, apart from helping you locate them easily.
 And although solutions to most of your problems will be found on this service, it is more focused on businesses related to kids and parents.

 5 – TripAdvisor:

-Not much needs to be said about TripAdvisor because you must definitely have heard its named prior to this.
+Not much needs to be said about TripAdvisor because you must definitely have heard it’s named prior to this.
 Originally founded in the year 2000, it’s essentially a travel website aimed at showering vacationers with information related to hotels, restaurants, attractions and other travel-related businesses.
-TripAdvisor boasts of more than 32 million members from all over the world, who’ve collectively posted more than a 100 million reviews on it.
+TripAdvisor boasts of more than 32 million members from all over the world, who’ve collectively posted more than 100 million reviews on it.
 This makes it an incredibly helpful tool for those looking for services similar to Yelp.

 7 – MerchantCircle: